diffix/pg_diffix/docs/user_guide.md

 ## Restricted features and extensions

 **TODO:** I think this kind of information is better put in the notebook tutorial?
+Or if you want it here it seems incomplete or something.
+Needs work...

 For users other than `direct`, various data and features built into PostgreSQL are restricted.
 Among others: